Skip to main content

 Domestic Partner/Spouse

-Residence Life supports inclusive live-in requests for additional apartment occupants.
+Residence Life supports live-in requests for additional apartment occupants.
 Partners, spouses, and others often become part of the hall community.
 Parking spaces and meal plans are not provided for those living with the Hall Director.
 However, a residential parking space can be purchased for a fee.
-More details are on the University of Wisconsin System Domestic Partner Benefits website.
+More details are on the Universities of Wisconsin Domestic Partner Benefits website

 Pet Policy